top of page

 Dr Alan Chenoweth is a landscape architect, environmental planner and ethicist with experience in landscape evaluation and impact assessment, design and site planning, land development, parks and horticulture, through >40 years in consultancy, teaching, and public sector roles including park management positions in Queensland.
 Alan’s expertise includes award-winning approaches to mapping the ‘green base’ for land use planning.
 He has also held the role of president or chair of four professional institutes and associations, and currently co-chairs the EIANZ Indigenous Engagement Working Group.
 Although semi-retired, Alan contributes to landscape and visual impact assessment (LVA) methodology, court-related expert witness roles, a local creek habitat restoration group, and the National Parks Association of Queensland.

 Ms Leslie Shirreffs has extensive experience in environmental, natural resource, land and wildlife management, planning, policy and legislation.
 She has held responsibility for world heritage policy in Queensland as well as day to day management responsibility for the Queensland section of the Gondwana Rainforests of Australia World Heritage Area and served for six years as Chair of the Wet Tropics Management Authority, overseeing the protection and management of the Wet Tropics World Heritage Area.
 She also has served as park expert on the federal government’s Tasmanian Wilderness World Heritage Consultative Committee, the only non-Tasmanian appointee.
 Ms Shirreffs has considerable experience working with Aboriginal peoples across Queensland particularly in implementation of the Indigenous Land and Sea Ranger program and in working to reform legislation and policy as it affects Aboriginal peoples.
 Most recently, she has been involved in the establishment of the Gold Coast’s first Kombumerri Indigenous Land and Sea Ranger program.
 In 2012, she was awarded a Public Service Medal in the Australia Day Honours for outstanding public service to environmental conservation and management in Queensland.
-Serving on a number of boards and committees, she is currently Chair of the Queensland Heritage Council.
+Serving on a number of boards and committees, she recently completed 3 years as Chair of the Queensland Heritage Council.

 Guy Warren is a contemporary visual artist residing on Kombumerri country in the beautiful Tallebudgera Valley on the Gold Coast.
 Throughout his life, he has embraced various roles, from award-winning artist to teacher in a Japanese senior high school, and even as a member of a champion team on Family Feud.
 Guy has a deep passion for cultural and natural heritage, with a particular focus on Australia’s native apex predator, the dingo.